 From her must-have makeup and skincare products to Brazil's best-kept beauty secrets, I needed to know everything.
 And two hours, one makeup bag, and a couple glasses of chardonnay later, I have some answers.
 Keep reading for a crash course lesson in Brazilian beauty.

 In fact, far from it.
 It's only a few seconds into our interview, and without batting an eyelash Andrea tells me that women in Brazil "are very very worried about their appearance—giving a lot of care to their skin, body, and the idea of maintaining a youthful look."
-She adds that Brazil also ranks at the top of the list for plastic surgeries—especially, she says, for breast augmentation.
+She claims that Brazil also ranks at the top of the list for plastic surgeries—especially, she says, for breast augmentation.
 Intrigued, I quickly tapped a search into Google and sure enough, she's completely correct.
-The United States (at 4,217,862 surgeries per year) comes in at number one, with Brazil sitting in a cozy second place at 2,524,115.
+According to a 2020 report, the United States (at 4,667,931 surgeries per year) comes in at number one, with Brazil sitting in a cozy second place at 1,929,359.

-She also mentions that women strive to achieve and maintain a trim, youthful figure, but again, many women rely on surgical procedures and it's not as common to exercise and workout as it is in America: "In general, women don't care all that much about being healthy—they want to look good, but they want quick results and opt for treatments to help get them there quickly."
+She also mentions that women strive to achieve and maintain a trim, youthful figure, but again, many women rely on surgical procedures, and she says it's not as common to exercise and workout as it is in America.
+"In general, women don't care all that much about being healthy—they want to look good, but they want quick results and opt for treatments to help get them there quickly," she says.

 In the same vein, she shares that it's much harder to find healthy and organic foods in Brazil, and as someone who values a sustainable, all-natural diet, she really loves that about living in the United States.
 Obsessed with places like Beaming, Mainland Poke, and Whole Foods, she has settled into the Angeleno lifestyle quite easily, and she and I both laugh as we commiserate our many lost dollars to typical L.A. fodder like green smoothies and gluten-free cookies.

-In addition to hair appointments at the salon, ("everyone wants to be blonde," Andrea says with exasperation), weekly manicures are sacredly routine, and it's actually one of the things she misses most about home.
-Salons are around every corner, and regardless of socioeconomic status, it's the norm to have beautiful nails—red and other vibrant shades are typically the most popular.
+In addition to hair appointments at the salon, ("everyone wants to be blonde," Andrea says with exasperation), weekly manicures and pedicures are sacredly routine, and it's actually one of the things she misses most about home.
+Salons are around every corner, and regardless of socioeconomic status, she says it's the norm to have beautiful nails—red and other vibrant shades are typically the most popular, according to Andrea.

 "I don't know if it's the same here, but we have crazy, funny names for nail polish colors.
 For example, recently there was a collection of seven different reds and the name for each one was a reference to one of the seven sins.
-Usually, one color becomes popular, and then everyone has to have that color."
+Usually, one color becomes popular, and then everyone has to have that color," she says.

-As with the selection of food, she explains with emphasis that when it comes to beauty, there is so much more variety in the U.S., and she especially appreciates the selection of organic and all-natural skincare—something that aside from a few homeopathic stores, is practically nonexistent in Brazil.
-Here, she loves trolling the aisles of Sephora and Whole Foods, and she also spends a good amount of time (like many a beauty enthusiasts) reading and cross-checking reviews online.
+As with the selection of food, she explains with emphasis that when it comes to beauty, there is so much more variety in the U.S., and she especially appreciates the selection of organic and all-natural skincare—something that aside from a few homeopathic stores, is practically nonexistent in Brazil, she says.
+Here, she loves trolling the aisles of Sephora and Whole Foods, and she also spends a good amount of time (like many beauty enthusiasts) reading and cross-checking reviews online.
 Her favorite: Amazon.

 Though she's slowly trying to convert her entire skincare routine to all-natural, sustainable, and organic products, she's had a more difficult time parting ways with her favorite makeup brands, as she says, for the most part, she doesn't think the natural versions perform and wear as well.
 The worst, she says, is when a product melts off your face.
-When I quiz her on brands and stores she swears by, she easily exhales: "Weleda, Lush, L'Oréal, and Sephora"—which finally opened its first store in Brazil a couple of years ago.
+When I quiz her on brands and stores she swears by, she easily exhales: "Weleda, Lush, L'Oréal, and Sephora."

 Think Gisele, Adriana, Alessandra, Isabeli, and the bronzed, sultry look of any model who has ever sported wings.
 According to Andrea, makeup is important to women in Brazil, but the result is never obvious.
 Plus, there is also a certain degree of comfort in going barefaced—blame it on their militant skincare regimens.
 Fun fact: She tells me that she's seen both Alessandra Ambrosia and Isabeli Fontana on numerous occasions, and every time, they've had perfectly clean complexions with zero makeup and their long hair swept easily into a bun.
 "Totally relaxed," she says.